AMICI-dev/AMICI/documentation/matlab_interface.rst

 Compiling a Python-generated model
 ----------------------------------

-Due to better performance or to avoid the Symbolic Toolbox requirement, it might be desirable to import a model in Python and compile the resulting code into a mex file.
+For better performance or to avoid the Symbolic Math Toolbox requirement, it might be desirable to import a model in Python and compile the resulting code into a mex file.
 For Python model import, consult the respective section of the Python documentation.
 Once the imported